What is the Leigh Syndrome International Consortium?

 Current projects include:

-Leigh Syndrome Research Network: Pilot-tested through Children’s Hospital of Philadelphia (CHOP), the Consortium is employing an infrastructure to collect, analyse and share de-identified natural history data among Consortium members around the world with the goal of facilitating clinical trials on Leigh syndrome.
+Leigh Syndrome Research Network: Pilot-tested through the Children’s Hospital of Philadelphia (CHOP), the Consortium is employing an infrastructure to collect, analyse and share de-identified natural history data among Consortium members around the world with the goal of facilitating clinical trials on Leigh Syndrome.
 The scientific steering committee has agreed upon a core set of clinical assessments to ensure natural history data are collected in a harmonised way.

 How will you continue to advance the Leigh Syndrome Roadmap Projects?